sontek/pyramid_celery/README.rst

     [celery]
     USE_CELERYCONFIG = True

-Yyou can get more information for celeryconfig.py here:
+You can get more information for celeryconfig.py here:

 http://celery.readthedocs.org/en/latest/configuration.html